EWA Awards

 I work for a magazine/weekly/podcast/online-only news outlet.
 Where should I enter?

-Journalists of any medium or platform can enter and compete in any of the categories, except those specifying a broadcast-type category or subcategory.
+Journalists of any medium or platform can enter and compete in any of the categories, except those specifying a broadcast-type category.
 In addition, any news outlet can submit entries that are primarily audio or primarily visual.

 Do I need to be a full-time education reporter?

 No. Entries must be about education, but the journalists producing the submitted work don’t need to be assigned to the beat.
-You do need to qualify as a journalist member of EWA.
+You do need to qualify as a journalist as defined by EWA’s bylaws.
 Please see our bylaws for more.

 May I enter the same story in two different categories to hedge my bets?